Lindblad-like quantum tomography for non-Markovian quantum dynamical maps: Results

-Another crucial difference of the Bayesian approach is that, instead of choosing a predefined set of evolution times $\{ t_i:\, \in \mathbb{I}_t\}\subset T$, either distributed uniformly, randomly, or at precise instants to minimise the covariance, we can find the optimal time at which we should measure to maximize the information gain at each Bayesian step.
+Another crucial difference of the Bayesian approach is that, instead of choosing a predefined set of evolution times, initial states and measurement basis, we can find the optimal time at which we should measure to maximize the information gain at each Bayesian step.
 For each update, we thus solve for

-where $\pi_{\ell}(\boldsymbol{\theta}| \mathbb{D}_{\ell})$ is the posterior probability~\eqref{eq:posterior} corresponding to the measurement results one would obtain by measuring at a time $t$ and enlarging the data set as $\mathbb{D}_{\ell'}=\mathbb{D}_{\ell}\cup\delta \mathbb{D}_{\ell'}$.
-In the expression above, we are making use of the Kullback-Leibler divergence~\eqref{eq:KL_div} between the posterior and the prior, searching for a time that maximizes the relative entropy between the prior and any of the possible posteriors, such that one gains the maximum amount of information at each Bayesian step.
+where $\pi_{\ell}(\boldsymbol{\theta}| \mathbb{D}_{\ell})$ is the posterior probability in Eq.~\eqref{eq:posterior} corresponding to the measurement results one would obtain by measuring at a time $t_i$, initial state $s$ and measurement basis $b$, and enlarging the data set as $\mathbb{D}_{\ell'}=\mathbb{D}_{\ell}\cup\delta \mathbb{D}_{\ell'}$.
+In the expression above, we are making use of the Kullback-Leibler divergence of Eq.~\eqref{eq:KL_div} between the posterior and the prior, searching for a measurement configuration that maximizes the relative entropy between the prior and any of the possible posteriors, such that one gains the maximum amount of information at each Bayesian step.
 Therefore, not only the data set is enlarged sequentially $\mathbb{D}_\ell\supset\mathbb{D}_{\ell-1}$, but also the specific times are chosen adaptively.
 In light of the fixed set of measurement times in the frequentist approach $\{t_i:\, i\in\mathbb{I}_t\}$, we note that the total set of updated times after $N_{\rm B}$ Bayesian steps $\{t_\ell, \ell\in\{0,\cdots,N_{\rm B}\}\}$ can be very different, and that is the reason why we use a different notation.
 Computing Eq.~\eqref{eq:optimal_time_information_gain} can be quite time-consuming, especially when dealing with a large number of parameters.
 In practice, long computation times may lead to a reduction in the frequency of experimental shots, which is undesirable.
-To avoid this, we can take tenths or hundreds of shots at each step before computing again the optimal measurement time.
+To avoid this, we can take tens or hundreds of shots at each step before computing again the optimal measurement configuration.
 This will not change the results significantly, since a Bayesian update of a single shot does not change the prior much and the optimal measurement time of next step remains very similar to the previous one.